gregdchan/gregdchan/README.md

 In the last year: I've researched special interest topics such as Accessibility, US Cannabis Culture, and Indigenous/Caribbean Futures, while applying a range of emerging technology to explore digital experiences and practical, interactive solutions.

 Sidehustle: Noticing a major gap in well-designed tools for cannabis use, I founded For Grownups Inc in May 2022 where I'm currently developing several patent-pending home storage and usage products.
-For Grownups aims to promote safe experiences and productive habits around cannabis use through a human-centered ecosystem of well-designed products and services.
+For Grownups aims create modern products that tackle currently emerging problems in the cannabis industry, particularly around home safety and usage management.

 Additionally I consult for individuals and brands seeking to use emerging technology creatively.